amrinder2002/InCircle/README.md

-🏡 [App Name] – A Private, Trust-Based Real Estate Marketplace App Built for Indian Agents [App Name] is a thoughtfully designed, mobile-first real estate marketplace application created specifically for the nuanced and fast-paced workflows of Indian real estate agents, brokers, builders, and channel partners.
-Unlike traditional real estate portals or open marketplaces, [App Name] is purpose-built to support trust-driven, relationship-based transactions that dominate the Indian property ecosystem — by leveraging the power of the most authentic social layer: the user’s own phonebook.
+🏡 InCircle – A Private, Trust-Based Real Estate Marketplace App Built for Indian Agents InCircle is a thoughtfully designed, mobile-first real estate marketplace application created specifically for the nuanced and fast-paced workflows of Indian real estate agents, brokers, builders, and channel partners.
+Unlike traditional real estate portals or open marketplaces, InCircle is purpose-built to support trust-driven, relationship-based transactions that dominate the Indian property ecosystem — by leveraging the power of the most authentic social layer: the user’s own phonebook.

 In the current landscape, Indian agents rely heavily on platforms like WhatsApp, direct calls, and scattered offline networks to share new property listings, request inventory from peers, or explore collaboration opportunities.
 These channels, while fast and familiar, suffer from serious inefficiencies — such as lack of structure, outdated or duplicate information, irrelevant outreach, and privacy concerns.

-[App Name] directly addresses these issues by introducing a private, closed, and mutual-trust-based marketplace that ensures every interaction happens only between verified, known contacts.
+InCircle directly addresses these issues by introducing a private, closed, and mutual-trust-based marketplace that ensures every interaction happens only between verified, known contacts.
 This dramatically reduces noise, increases deal quality, and respects the agent’s network integrity.

 🔒 Contact-Based Privacy Model – The Core of Trust
-At the heart of [App Name] is its mutual contact verification system: two users can only view each other's listings or interact via messages and calls if both have saved each other’s phone number in their mobile contacts.
+At the heart of InCircle is its mutual contact verification system: two users can only view each other's listings or interact via messages and calls if both have saved each other’s phone number in their mobile contacts.
 This simple but powerful model replicates how agents already build trust in the real world — no strangers, no cold outreach, no spam.

 There is no central marketplace or public feed accessible to everyone.
 Every listing and token is visible only within the agent’s trusted circle.
 This creates a uniquely secure and high-trust digital space tailored to the Indian real estate business culture.